 The truth is, we don’t know for sure what’s ahead of us.
 This is a new situation for everyone and one that we’ll need flexibility and agility to adapt to.
 Should there be a second peak of COVID-19 cases, and measures become tighter again, you’ll need to change your workplace strategy to reflect that.

-With the FMA app, Facility Managers can reduce workspace capacity and building occupancy when needed.
+With Ask James, Facility Managers can reduce workspace capacity and building occupancy when needed.

-Since FMA exists within the ServiceNow platform, it can also be integrated with other solutions to help you navigate this new world.
+Since Ask James is built on the ServiceNow platform, it can also be integrated with other solutions to help you navigate this new world.
 For example, if your organisation wishes to install thermic scanners - to check for fevers upon entrance to the building - or add an unmanned kiosk to your visitor management functionality and implement a security check with safety questions upon entrance, Facility Managers can integrate these insights seamlessly.